 Provide a shoulder to cry on: Because the man is the rock.

-Role model: Particularly if you’re a parent you need to set some sort of example for your kids to follow because it’s all monkey see monkey do.
+Role model: Particularly if you’re a parent, you need to set a good example for your kids to follow, because it’s often ‘monkey see, monkey do. ‘

 Bigger is better: Either striving to climb the corporate ladder, adding size to the gym, or wanting more money or status.